 The read-only CPI register (address=09h) is used to indicate the number of times a battery has been charged without an LMD update.
-Because the capacity of a rechargeable battery varies with age and operating conditions, the bq2010 adapts to the changing capacity over time.
+Because the capacity of a rechargeable battery varies with age and operating conditions, the bq2012 adapts to the changing capacity over time.
 A complete discharge from full (NAC=LMD) to empty (EDV1=1) is required to perform an LMD update assuming there have been no intervening valid charges, the temperature is greater than or equal to 0°C, and the self-discharge counter is less than 4096 counts.

-The CPI register is incremented every time a valid charge is detected.
-When NAC > 0.94 LMD, however, the CPI register increments on the first valid charge; CPI does not increment again for a valid charge until NAC < 0.94 LMD.
+The CPI register is incremented every time a valid charge is detected if NAC < 0.94 LMD.
+When NAC \geq 0.94 LMD, the CPI register increments on the first valid charge; CPI does not increment again for a valid charge until NAC is discharged below 0.94 LMD.
 This prevents continuous trickle charging from incrementing CPI if self-discharge decrements NAC.
 The CPI register increments to 255 without rolling over.
 When the contents of CPI are incremented to 64, the capacity inaccurate flag, CI, is asserted in the FLGS1 register.
-The CPI register is performed, and the CI flag is also cleared.
+The CPI register is reset whenever an update of the LMD register is performed, and the CI flag is also cleared.